munificent/craftinginterpreters/book/optimization.md

 However, there is another bit we aren't using.
 Since all our NaN values are not numbers -- it's right there in the name -- the sign bit isn't used for anything.
 We'll go ahead and use that as the type tag for objects.
-If one of our quiet NaNs has its sign bit set, then it's an Obj pointer, otherwise it must be one of the previous singleton values.
+If one of our quiet NaNs has its sign bit set, then it's an Obj pointer.
+Otherwise, it must be one of the previous singleton values.

 <aside name="ptr">

 We actually *could* use the lowest bits to store the type tag even when the value is an Obj pointer.
-That's because Obj pointers are always aligned to a 8-byte boundaries since Obj contains a 64-bit field.
+That's because Obj pointers are always aligned to an 8-byte boundary since Obj contains a 64-bit field.
 That in turn implies that the three lowest bits of an Obj pointer will always be zero.
-We could store whatever we wanted in there and just mask it off before derefering the pointer.
+We could store whatever we wanted in there and just mask it off before dereferencing the pointer.

 This is another value representation optimization called "pointer tagging".

 </aside>

-If the sign bit is set, then the remaining low bits store the pointer to the Obj.
+If the sign bit is set, then the remaining low bits store the pointer to the
+Obj:

 <img src="image/optimization/obj.png" alt="Bit representation of an Obj* stored in a Value." />

-To convert a raw Object pointer to a Value, we simply take the pointer and set all of the quiet NaN bits and the sign bit:
+To convert a raw Obj pointer to a Value, we simply take the pointer and set all of the quiet NaN bits and the sign bit:

 ^code obj-val (1 before, 2 after)